kenya-data-platform-user-group/Queries-in-Azure-Cosmos-DB-for-NoSQL-with-Nest.js/README.md

 The application creates two containers in your Cosmos DB:

 - `users` - Stores user information
-- `memories` - Stores memory entries
+- `blogs` - Stores blog entries with nested comments

 Both containers are created automatically when the application starts for the first time.